surf-build/surf/README.md

 # Surf: A Build Server for GitHub

-Surf is a multi-platform, GitHub oriented server for building your apps continuously that is easy to set up, works on every operating system, and is way less of a pain in the ass than anything else out there.
+Surf is a multi-platform, language-agnostic, GitHub oriented server for building your apps continuously that is easy to set up, works on every operating system, and is way less of a pain in the ass than anything else out there.
 Since Surf is built around Git and GitHub, its configuration is vastly simpler than other build servers and since it's built on node.js, installing it is really easy.

 Philosophically, Surf tries to be really simple - it gives you the reusable pieces you need to easily create simple build systems, and have the ability to make more complicated ones if you need to.
 Architecturally, Surf's design is similar to [BuildBot](http://buildbot.net), but Git / GitHub focused.
 Some design inspiration, from BuildBot's website: